Free web harmonium

 • Drone, transpose, bellows volume, touch input, and MIDI all stay in the same interface.

 Yes.
-You can open the instrument, trigger audio, and start practicing without installation or an account.
+You can open this harmonium online, trigger audio, and start practicing without installation or an account.

 How do I play from the keyboard?

-Use the white row ` q w e r t y u i o p [ ] \ for white harmonium keys and 1 2 4 5 7 8 9 - = for black keys.
+Use the white row ` q w e r t y u i o p [ ] \ for white harmonium keys and 1 2 4 5 7 8 9 - = for black keys on this harmonium web interface.

 Yes.
-It works on phones and tablets.
+This web harmonium works on phones and tablets.
 Tap the keys directly on touch devices and the first tap unlocks sound in the browser.

 What do the drone buttons do?

-The drone keeps Sa or Pa sounding under your melody so you can check pitch center, practice Sargam, and hear intervals more clearly.
+The drone keeps Sa or Pa sounding under your melody so you can check pitch center, practice Sargam, and hear intervals more clearly on this harmonium online.

 Can I change volume and octave?

 Yes.
-Use the bellows slider for output level and the transpose chips for low, middle, and high range shifts.
+Use the bellows slider for output level and the transpose chips for low, middle, and high range shifts on the web harmonium.

 What note range is shown on the page?

-The visible keybed runs from Sa to Ni2, which is enough for quick scale work, note finding, and short melodic phrases.
+The visible keybed runs from Sa to Ni2, which is enough for quick scale work, note finding, and short melodic phrases on this harmonium web tool.

 Can beginners use this to learn note positions?

 Yes.
-The page keeps Sargam labels and laptop shortcuts visible, so new players can connect note names, key positions, and simple movement patterns.
+The page keeps Sargam labels and laptop shortcuts visible, so new players can connect note names, key positions, and simple movement patterns on this online harmonium.

 Basic playback works in modern Chrome, Edge, Firefox, and Safari.
-MIDI support depends on browser-level Web MIDI availability and is usually strongest in Chromium-based browsers.
+MIDI support depends on browser-level Web MIDI availability and is usually strongest in Chromium-based browsers for this harmonium online.

 Yes.
-It works well for warmups, pitch checks, scale runs, and short phrase practice.
+This web harmonium works well for warmups, pitch checks, scale runs, and short phrase practice.
 For deeper bellows control and full acoustic nuance, a physical instrument is still better.